 - Check your joints, strength, flexibility, and posture

-- About your menstrual periods if you're a girl or woman
+- Your menstrual periods if you're a girl or woman

 If you get a form for your medical history, fill it out and bring it with you.
 If not, bring this information with you: